-It currently has two graduate online degree programs.
-They are the MBA with an emphasis in Management, or the MBA with an emphasis in Public Administration/Policy.
+It currently has two online MBA programs — one with an emphasis in management; the other with an emphasis in public administration/policy.
 Learn more here.

 8. North Carolina Agricultural and Technical State University

 North Carolina A&T State University in Greensboro, NC, has one of the largest offerings in terms of online degrees and certificates.
-It also happens to be one of the biggest HBCUs in the country in terms of enrollment.
+It also happens to have one of the largest enrollments among HBCUs.

-Students can earn online bachelor's, masters, or doctoral degrees, as well as professional certificates.
-The school has been particularly noted for its STEM offerings.
+Students can earn online bachelor's, master's, or doctoral degrees, as well as professional certificates.
+The school has been particularly noted for its STEM offerings, including electronics technology, information technology, and business information technology.
 Explore their many program options here.